nlpie/nlp-adapt-kube/README.md

 ### Status of Project

-We utilize a [`minikube`](https://kubernetes.io/docs/setup/minikube/) for testing as a singlge node Kubernetes cluster.
+We utilize [`minikube`](https://kubernetes.io/docs/setup/minikube/) for testing as a single node Kubernetes cluster.
 We also successfully deployed a Kubernetes cluster across multiple nodes with a single master node using [`kubeadm`](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).

 All local devlopment can be done using `minikube` and then pushed to a production cluster.
 Our production cluster uses barebones native Linux OS access using `calico` as a virtualized overlay network to manage internal requests within cluster.